How to Land Your Next CMO Job

 - Compensation Structure: Be clear about your rates and how you’ll be compensated.
 Whether it’s hourly, project-based, or a retainer model, ensure it aligns with your expectations.

 - Client Expectations: Define clear goals and deliverables with your clients.
 Transparency in expectations can prevent misunderstandings and ensure a smooth working relationship.
+Seidel noted, “Even 10 hours [of fractional work] is a great way to learn a lot more than you do in an interview process.”

 Exploring the world of full-time and fractional CMO jobs can open up new opportunities and pathways in your career.
 Whether you prefer the stability of a full-time role or the flexibility of fractional work, understanding the pros and cons can help you make an informed decision.